HEPData/hepdata-submission/README.md

   - min(DeltaR(l,l)) > 0.3

 ---
-# Start of table entries
+# Start of table entries.
 # This is Table 1.
 name: "Table 1"
 location: Data from Page 17 of preprint